 Entering foster care can be a scary and uncertain time for children.
 Thankfully, Necco has loving and caring foster parents who are ready with open arms to soothe and reassure the kids placed in their foster homes.
-But what if there were additional things our foster parents could do to help this process?
-We asked a number of Necco Foster Parents and Case Managers to find out!
+But what if there were additional things our foster parents could do to help with this initial process?

-After asking a number of Necco Foster Parents and Case Managers, we devised a list of the top items that are sure to help your child feel safe at home from the very first day!
+After asking a number of Necco Foster Parents and Case Managers, we compiled a list of 8 simple things foster parents can do to ensure their child feels safe at home from the very first day!

-Toys/Books: Depending on the age of child you are fostering, you will want to have some toys and or books at the ready.
+6. Toys/Books: Depending on the age of child you are fostering, you will want to have some toys and/or books your child can call his own.
 Who doesn’t love the feeling of getting a new toy or the smell of a fresh, new book?

 Children need to feel at home in their new home.
 Following these simple suggestions can help you and your child have a happy and memorable first day together! #WeBuildFamilies